gtsteffaniak/filebrowser/README.md

     - [x] Uses latest npm and node version
     - [x] Removes deprecated npm packages
     - [x] Updates golang dependencies
-    - [ ] Remove all unnecessary packages, replaces with generic functions.
+    - [x] Remove all unnecessary packages, replaces with generic functions.
- 1. [ ] Moved all configurations to filebrowser.json.
-  no more flags or binary operations to db
+ 1. [x] **IMPORTANT** Moved all configurations to `filebrowser.yaml`. no more flags or binary operations to db
- 1. [ ] File browsing uses index first for better performance
-    - file details shown only when toggled or needed

 ## About